Multi-relational Network Autoregression Model with Latent Group Structures: Introduction

 In real-world scenarios, entities within a population commonly establish connections across multiple networks, often referred to as multi-relational or multi-layer networks.
-Recently, there has been significant interest in investigating these networks collectively, as seen in works like \cite{lei2020consistent}, \cite{ zhang2020flexible}, \cite{jing2021community}, \cite{macdonald2022latent}, \cite{ma2023community}.
+Recently, there has been significant interest in investigating these networks collectively, as seen in works like \cite{lei2020consistent}, \cite{ zhang2020flexible}, \cite{jing2021community}, \cite{macdonald2022latent}, and \cite{ma2023community}.
 While the majority of these studies focus on identifying community structures within multi-layer networks, there is also a considerable interest in quantifying the impacts of multi-relational network effects on various research objectives.
-For example, \cite{emch2016integration} investigate the joint effects of spatial and social networks on disease transmission. \cite{chen2017uncovering} propose the utilization of network metrics from various social networks to predict the adoption of new products in marketing research.
-Besides, \cite{corradini2021investigating} investigate the influence of multi-dimensional social networks on negative reviews posted on Yelp.
-In the spatial data analysis, \cite{lee2012qml} consider spatial panel models with time-varying network structures, and \cite{zhang2018spatial} propose a model selection and averaging procedure for multiple weighting matrices in the spatial autoregressive model.
-Although these models are valuable in empirical research, a critical gap remains in the availability of rigorous statistical models with the capability of providing valid statistical inferences on multiple network effects, and it is our intention to fill this gap.
+For example, \cite{emch2016integration} investigated the joint effects of spatial and social networks on disease transmission. \cite{chen2017uncovering} proposed the utilization of network metrics from various social networks to predict the adoption of new products in marketing research.
+Besides, \cite{corradini2021investigating} investigated the influence of multi-dimensional social networks on negative reviews posted on Yelp.
+Although these models are valuable in empirical research, a critical gap remains in the availability of rigorous statistical models capable of providing valid statistical inferences about multiple network effects, and it is our intention to fill this gap.